-The most common injury they will experience is knee pain.
+The most common running injuries tend to be at the knee.
 The knee is a simple hinge joint that is wedged between your hip and your foot, and the reality is that your knee is usually not to blame!!

 In Part 2 of this article series we will discuss about what to do about your overpronation issues.
 The first joint above the foot/ankle just happens to be your knee, and often takes the brunt of any issues in the foot.